-To be able to analyze CloudTrail events, Lacework will create a least privilege IAM role.
-To grant Lacework permission to create this role, you will need to login to your AWS account as a user with administrator credentials.
-The integration will fail if you do not have the required credentials.
+During integration, Lacework will create a least privilege IAM role.
+To grant Lacework permission to create this role, you will need to login to your AWS account as a user with administrator credentials [arn:aws:iam::aws:policy/AdministratorAccess].
+You will not be able to complete the integration without the required credentials.

-Option 1: [Click Here to Configure Directly in AWS CloudTrail] requires fewer steps and less user interaction.
+1a) Option 1: [Click Here to Configure Directly in AWS CloudFormation] requires fewer steps and less user interaction.
 For this option, please disable your browser pop-up blocker.

 You will be redirected to the AWS Create stack > Select Template page.
 The Lacework script populates the Specify an Amazon S3 template URL for you.